truongpl/hometest/README.md

 # Second trial:
 Recognizing the challenges of the first trial, an alternative approach was adopted.
 Feeding raw time series data to the Large Language Model (LLM) was deemed impractical due to cost and inference time considerations.
 Instead, a decision was made to calculate the mean of values by day, resulting in a more manageable dataset:

-The dataset now consists of data for 100 machines over 365 days, with data recorded every hour, so I will have 100 x 365 average data instead of 100 x 365 x 24 (volt,rotate,pressure,vibration) data.
+The dataset consists of data for 100 machines over 365 days, with data recorded every hour, so I will have 100 x 365 average data instead of 100 x 365 x 24 (volt,rotate,pressure,vibration) data.

-To address this, I only pick 2 "normal" value for finetuning:
+To tackle the imbalance problems, I only pick 2 "normal" value for finetuning:

 - A value from the day preceding a failure is considered a positive class (which give the answer: the **next day will have failure**)
 - Two normal days, one is the next day after the failure are considered a negative class.